piotrl/github-profile-card/README.md

 ## FAQ

-- Q: My language statistic is broken by libraries and dependencies
+**My language statistic is affected by libraries and dependencies**

-  A: Consider ignoring them with .gitattributes: [My repository is detected as the wrong language](https://github.com/github/linguist#overrides)
+Consider ignoring them with .gitattributes: [My repository is detected as the wrong language](https://github.com/github/linguist#overrides)

+** How language statistic is build?**

+It is sum of all characters written in language you use.
+One big repository in `C#` will be ranked higher than many small `JavaScript` repositories.
+It is based on 10 last updated repositories, to represent your current interests.

 ## [Changelog](https://github.com/piotrl/github-profile-card/releases)